shrinerb/shrine/doc/plugins/derivation_endpoint.md

   # ... do processing ...

-  # return result as a File/Tempfile object or String/Pathname path
+  # return result as a File or Tempfile object
 end
 ```

-The derivation block is expected to return the processed file is a
+The derivation block is expected to return the processed file as a `File` or
-`File`/`Tempfile` object or a `String`/`Pathname` path.
-The resulting file is
-then rendered in the HTTP response.
+`Tempfile` object.
+The resulting file is then rendered in the HTTP response.

 ### Performance